 All new Rodby treadmills is delivered with Control System 2.0 including computer and touchscreen.
-The system’s interface is English.
+The system’s interface is English or Swedish.
 Older treadmill can be upgraded to Control System 2.0.
 All treadmills delivered with Control System 2.0 have Pulse Control as standard.

 The interface of the Control System can be operated via the touch screen or keyboard and computer mouse.
 You choose what suits you best.
 When the control system is to be used next to the treadmill, touch control is probably preferred.
 There is also the option of using a Bluetooth Remote Control – better for maintaining focus on the exercise.
 External communication and control of the treadmill over the Trackmaster RS-232 protocol is also possible.

 The Control System’s Primary Interface is the full screen showing at treadmill upstart.
 The interface relays the treadmill current status and the logged data from the last use of the treadmill.

 The Primary Interface controls and meters

 - Elevation in Percent: Elevation in real time, percent or degrees and control buttons + / -.

 - Speed in km/h: Desired speed in km/h or m/s and control button + / -.

 - Speed min/km: Speed in minutes per kilometer real-time .

 - Button Start: Starts the treadmill and restart after pause.

 - Button Clear: Clear all, systemet goes to default status and waits for user input.